TV Slagalica: Games

 The players are offered two sets of 10 words or sentences.
 The game is played twice, each started by a different player.
-Each game has a theme and each word from the first set needs to paired up with the corresponding word in the other set.
+Each game has a theme, and each word from the first set needs to be paired up with the corresponding word in the other set.
 Each connection is worth two point.
 When they make a mistake, they move onto the next word, not getting points for the missed word.
 The process repeats until the last word.
 If any words remain unconnected, the second player tries to connect them, receiving one point per connection.
 No points are awarded for words that none of the players could connect.